h-ssiqueira/CSGO-CFGs/README.md

-# CSGO-CFGs
+# CSGO CFGs
 Useful csgo cfgs

-Official servers:
+## Official servers:

-crosshair → Configurations for crosshair and HUD.
+* crosshair → Configurations for crosshair and HUD.

-compra → Binds for buying items.
+* compra → Binds for buying items.

-Private servers only:
+## Private servers only:

-dm → Configuration for death match server where teammates are enemies.
+* dm → Configuration for death match server where teammates are enemies.

-hs → Configuration for personal server for headshots only.
+* hs / treino2 → Configuration for personal server for headshots only.

-hss → Configuration for training maps (e.g.: granades).
+* hss → Configuration for training maps (e.g.: granades).

-knife → Configuration for knife drops.
+* knife → Configuration for knife drops.

-x1 → Configuration for private server for training with friends.
+* x1 / x2 → Configuration for private server for training with friends.